 Sharon will be celebrating 30 years on the scene with the release of a special anniversary album in November 2020, following the release of The Winkles Tapes in November 2019.

-Please note, the original date for this event was Friday 6 November 2020.
-Due to the coronavirus outbreak, this event had to be postponed.
+Please note, this event was previously scheduled for Saturday 27 March 2021.
+Due to the Coronavirus outbreak, this event had to be postponed.
 Read our full statement.

 The story behind The Winkles Tapes: